buugaaga/go-notify/service/rocketchat/usage.md

 Install notifier using:

-* `go get -u github.com/nikoksr/notify`
+- `go get -u github.com/buugaaga/go-notify`

 ## Steps to follow

 These are general and very high level instructions

 1. Login to rocketchat and create a personal token `Profile -> My Account -> Security -> Personal Access Tokens`
-2. Copy your *UserID and Token* for usage below
+2. Copy your _UserID and Token_ for usage below
 3. Add the user to channels where you want to send message
-4. Note down *Channel Names* where you want to post a messages.
-Channel names are  *Case Sensitive*.
+4. Note down _Channel Names_ where you want to post a messages.
+Channel names are _Case Sensitive_.
 5. Grab the URL for rocketchat server, for this example we are going to user `localhost` and `scheme` is http.
 6. Incase endpoint is exposed on a different port then default on localhost you can input the serverURL with port i.e `localhost:3000`

 ## Sample Code